deepomicslab/GCNFrame/README.md

 ```

 ## Examples
 The framework makes it easy to train your customized models with a few lines of codes.
-The example data can be downloaded from <https://drive.google.com/drive/folders/1VtNE0Pk0fM9b3N_WfbKc1x2IqDu8Ny02?usp=sharing>.
+The example data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1VtNE0Pk0fM9b3N_WfbKc1x2IqDu8Ny02?usp=sharing).
 ```Python
 # This is an example to train a two-classes model.
 from GCNFrame import Biodata, GCNmodel